warnerau/landing_page/README.md

-# landing_page
+# Landing Page
-A simple landing page to practice CSS Flexbox
+A simple landing page for completed for The Odin Project Made to practice CSS Flexbox